 AB 685 also adds Labor Code section 6409.6 which requires employers to report certain instances of COVID-19 in the workplace.
 The new law requires employers who receive a notice of potential exposure to COVID-19 to provide a written notice to other employees within one day of notice of potential exposure:

 - Provide a written notice to all employees and employers of subcontracted employees who were on the premises at the same time as the “qualifying individual” within the “infectious period” that they may have been exposed to COVID-19.
-“Infectious period” is not formally defined by the statute, but rather refers to the to the definition provided by the State Department of Public Health.
+“Infectious period” is not formally defined by the statute, but rather refers to the definition provided by the State Department of Public Health.
 “Qualifying individual” is defined as any person who (1) has a laboratory-confirmed case of COVID-19 as defined by the State Department of Public Health, (2) a positive COVID-19 diagnosis from a license health care provider, (3) a COVID-19-related order to isolate provided by a public health official, or (4) died due to COVID-19, in the determination of a county public health department or “per inclusion in the COVID-19 statistics of a county.”

 - The notice must be in a form that is usually used to communicate with employees, and can be by personal delivery, email, or text message as long as the notice is reasonably believed to be received by the employee within one business day of delivery.
 The notice must be in both English and in the language understood by a majority of employees.